lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Any surplus was fed to livestock.
 Some of today's agricultural challenges seem to be a perfect fit for _Azolla_: limited arable land, nitrogen fertilizer excesses, and protein shortage [@Bijl2014].
 _Azolla_ is an amazingly interesting plant, in this section I'll elaborate shortly on all these statements.
+I mean to give some broader context that lacks from individual chapters' introductions.

 ## _Azolla_ physiology